 Domestic violence, harassment, assault, sexual abuse, and neglect are is typically associated with married couples, but abuse can also occur in many close relationships including: parents and children or other relatives, romantic partners, or people who share the same household.
-We work tirelessly to obtain Protective Orders for domestic violence victims and are also prepared to initiate a divorce action if necessary.
+Our family law attorney Alexandria County works tirelessly to obtain Protective Orders for domestic violence victims and are also prepared to initiate a divorce action if necessary.

 Let us help you with your family law matter, taking some of the stress of your shoulders.
 Call our office today or fill out the contact form on our website to set up a consultation.